 Priority On Cell Networks

 By Christian SmithPrioritization policies determine how network operators manage traffic on a cell network when capacity is constrained.
-Rather than treating all subscribers equally, network operators advantage some users over others.
+Rather than treating all subscribers equally, network operators give preferential treatment to some users.

 Jump to Network-Specific Policies:When Priority Matters

 Cell networks usually have more capacity than they need.
-Prioritization policies become relevant when there's more demand for network bandwidth than a network can supply.
+Prioritization policies policies only matter when the demand for a network's bandwidth exceeds what's available.

-A big event like a concert might lead to severe congestion for a limited period of time.
+A concert or similar event can cause short-term congestion.
 Congestion can also be a problem on an ordinary day in areas where network infrastructure is insufficient.

 QCI Values